KluaneRedSquirrelProject/Using-the-KRSP-Cloud-Database/README.md

 3. Every year we identify and correct many errors in the database.
 As a database user, it is essential that you track all errors that you find in the database and communicate them here (https://github.com/KluaneRedSquirrelProject/KRSP-Database-Errors/issues)

+4. You should NOT download a copy of the databse to your local computer and work from that.
+You should instead write your code to pull directly from the cloud instance of the database.
+This ensures that all code is completely transferrable to others and prevents any accidental changes to local instances of the database.